Generalized Statistics on Lattices: Computation of Generalized Statistics

 } \end{theorem} \begin{remark} \textnormal{ The sum of $\theta$ terms in each row of $R$ must originate from a sequence of unitary operators.
 This is because, in the original phase relation matrix $M$, each row corresponds to a (higher) commutator, which forms closed loops connecting the configuration states.
 Therefore, although each row of $R$ may be divided by the greatest common divisor of the coefficients, it still represents a superposition of multiple closed loops.
 By the Eulerian path theorem, we can identify a sequence that generates these loops (allowing for retracing edges to cancel their contributions). } \end{remark} \begin{remark} \textnormal{ In the Smith decomposition~\eqref{eq: M=LAR}, the matrix $A$ is uniquely determined, while the matrices $L$ and $R$ are not.
 However, any valid choice of $R$ will yield the same generalized statistics, with the total phases differing only by linear combinations of locality identities.
 Typically, we choose $R$ such that its entries contain as many zeros as possible, as this simplifies the corresponding unitary sequence. } \end{remark}

-The phase relation matrix $M$ in Eq.~\eqref{eq: phase relation example} is a toy example.
-In practice, the computation can be much more involved.
-For instance, when determining the SNF, each diagonal element must divide the subsequent diagonal elements, which requires careful manipulation.
-The process of obtaining the HNF or SNF involves repeated use of the Euclidean algorithm to compute the greatest common divisor between matrix entries in each row or column.
-While the example is relatively simple, real-world applications often involve matrices with hundreds of rows and columns, making manual computation impractical.
-Fortunately, algorithms for computing the HNF and SNF have been optimized to handle these large-scale problems effectively.
+{\change The phase relation matrix $M$ in Eq.~\eqref{eq: phase relation example} serves as a toy example; in practice, the computation can be much more involved.
+For example, when determining the Smith normal form (SNF), each diagonal element must divide the next, requiring careful manipulation.
+Obtaining either the Hermite normal form (HNF) or the SNF involves repeated use of the Euclidean algorithm to compute greatest common divisors between matrix entries in each row or column.
+For general dense matrices, this procedure can be both time- and memory-intensive for most computer implementations of SNF algorithms.
+However, in our setting the matrices are sparse and most entries are $\pm 1$, which allows programs such as SheafHom~\cite{sheafhom} to run significantly faster.
+In practice, the computation time is mainly determined by the number of columns of $M$:

-In the following, let us estimate the computational overhead for this algorithm.
-The main cost comes from the size of the fusion group-- larger group requires more variables.
-We can estimate the size of the fusion group that can be computed for each simplicial complex shown in Fig.~\ref{fig: complex}.
-The size of the phase relation matrix $M$ in Eq.~\eqref{eq: phase relation example} determines the computational time.
-Since we first perform the HNF decomposition and the number of rows (representing the locality identities on all initial states) is much greater than the number of columns (representing $\theta(s, a)$ terms), the computation speed is primarily determined by the number of columns.
-On a personal computer, it is feasible to compute the HNF or SNF for matrices with approximately $\sim 10,000$ columns within a reasonable time.
+On a standard personal computer, it is feasible to compute the HNF or SNF for $\operatorname{dim}E \sim 10^4$ within a reasonable time. }

-The number of $\theta(s, a)$ terms is \begin{eqs} |\text{number of simplices}| \times |\text{generators of }G| \times |\mathcal{A}|. \end{eqs} For example, in the (2+1)D T-junction process with fusion group $G = \mathbb{Z}_N$ on the simplicial complex shown in Fig.~\ref{fig: complex (b)}, there are 6 edges, $G$ has a single generator, and there are $N^3$ configuration states.
+For example, in the (2+1)D T-junction process with fusion group $G = \mathbb{Z}_N$ on the simplicial complex shown in Fig.~\ref{fig: complex (b)}, there are 6 edges, $G$ has a single generator, and there are $N^3$ configuration states.
 Thus, the number of $\theta(s, a)$ terms is $6N^3$.
-In this situation, we are able to compute the cases with $N \leq 10$.
+In this situation, we are able to compute the cases with {\change $N \leq 12$}.

+{\change The loop fusion statistics with fusion group $G = \mathbb{Z}_N \times \mathbb{Z}_N$ is also computed on the simplicial complex shown in Fig.~\ref{fig: complex (b)}.
+In this case, there are 4 faces, $G$ has 2 generators, and the number of configuration states is $N^6$.
+Consequently, the number of $\theta(s, a)$ terms is $8N^6$.
+We can carry out the computation for cases with $N \leq 5$. }

 Consider another example involving loop statistics with $G = \mathbb{Z}_N$ on the (3+1)D simplicial complex shown in Fig.~\ref{fig: complex (c)}.
 Here, there are 10 faces, $G$ has a single generator, and there are $N^6$ configurations.
 The total number of $\theta(s, a)$ terms is $10N^6$, which limits our computations to $N \leq 4$.